 Technically illegal, but many ESPs including MailChimp, Emma, and Constant Contact prohibit sending emails to purchased lists.
 Unless you want to have a HUGE amount of people annoyed with your company and marking you as spam, avoid this strategy by all cost otherwise it will affect your email deliverability excessively.

 10. Domain Authentication

 You can already guess why people are so biased on branding.
 Yes, you are right.
 It is about the quality everywhere.
 Be it purchasing a pair of shoes or any other stuff, people prefer good quality.
 Similarly, it is extremely important to get your domain authenticated.
 Domain authentication is done by a checklist which includes SPF(Sender Permitted Frameworks), DKIM(DomainKeys Identified Mails) and Cname(Canonical Name).
 It plays a vital role in increasing your sender reputation and hence email deliverability.

-An advanced scheme can be: writing ‘first name’ with ‘last name’ while sending emails through email campaign.
+An advanced scheme can be writing ‘first name’ with ‘last name’ while sending emails through the email campaign.
 This helps in personalization and also ISPs feels that you are sending emails to only those who have given you permission to reach them.